Group Activities

 * MKH was proud to play a part in the inauguration of the MK Rose in 2013.

-Liasing with Other Locally
+Liasing with Others

-Locally, members of our Group are involved in a range of other local issues, including the MK Climate Action Network and [the newly formed] Beford & Milton Keynes Make Votes Matter (which is lobbying for electoral reform and Proportional Resprecentation).
+Locally, members of our Group are involved in a range of other local issues, including the MK Climate Action Network

-We like to support local initiatives concerned with community development and attend meetings of Citizens.MK (such as the one shown here, in Christ the Cornerstone, which involved its Weaving Trust initiative).
-We have also attended a number of meetings organised by local Muslim groups, and we have spoken at the Interfaith MK and given talks to other groups, including local schools.
+We like to support local initiatives concerned with community development and attend meetings of Citizens.MK (such as the one shown here, in Christ the Cornerstone, which involved its Weaving Trust